TheMonitrix/monitrix/docs/contributing/development.md

 # Development Guide

 Welcome!
-This guide will help you set up your local development environment for SigNoz.
+This guide will help you set up your local development environment for Monitrix.
 Let's get you started! 🚀

 ## What do I need?